 Factor 3: Cash Flow and Risk Tolerance

 Contingency is high-risk, high-reward - you might work a search for weeks and walk away empty-handed.
-By contrast, retained search provides partial payment upfront, smoothing cash flow considerably.
-Temp staffing generates recurring weekly revenue but requires more operational infrastructure (payroll, benefits administration, compliance).
-As a result, new firms often start with contingency to build an employer base, then layer in temp or retained services as they grow.
+Retained search, by contrast, provides partial payment upfront and smooths cash flow considerably - which is why shops that depend on predictable monthly income gravitate toward it.
+Temp staffing generates recurring weekly billings but requires more operational infrastructure (payroll, benefits administration, compliance).
+New practices often start with contingency to build an employer base, then layer in temp or retained services as they grow.

 A Practical Test